 - Good for micro businesses.

-- Good set of financial reports.
+- A good set of financial reports.

 - Does not offer GST return filing as of now.

-- No business specific features available.
+- No business-specific features are available.

 - Little complex for Indian businesses.

-- Lacks few GST related features.
+- Lacks few GST-related features.

 Final Verdict – Which GST Software You Should Buy?

-So, if you want an offline accounting software and have an accountant to operate it, go for Tally.
+So, if you want offline accounting software and have an accountant to operate it, go for Tally.
 You’ll easily get someone to operate it.
-But it might prove little expensive if you have multiple users accessing it.
+But it might prove a little expensive if you have multiple users accessing it.

 Most importantly, ProfitBook is known to offer very fast and friendly support.
-They even answer accounting related queries.
+They even answer accounting-related queries.
 You can try ProfitBooks for free.